1970s in music

 This article includes an overview of the major events and trends in popular music in the 1970s.

-In North America, Europe, and Oceania, the decade saw the rise of disco, which became one of the biggest genres of the decade, especially in the mid-to-late 1970s.
+In North America, Europe, and Oceania, the decade saw the rise of disco, which then went on to become one of the biggest genres of the decade, especially in the mid-to-late 1970s.
 In Europe, a variant known as Euro disco rose in popularity towards the end of the 1970s.
 Aside from disco, funk, soul, R&B, smooth jazz, and jazz fusion remained popular throughout the decade.
 Rock music played an important part in the Western musical scene, with punk rock thriving throughout the mid to late 1970s.